 With intermediaries between the team and reality, the reality will also be dimmed, so it is a must to have as short interaction chains as possible, which is one of our principles.
 And in many cases Genchi Genbutsu*, with the meaning “go and see”, is the only feasible way of working, as for the ATO team, and definitely the fastest way to find a solution, and most probably also the only.

 And the ATO team, a Lean start-up team, or the GUI programmer talking directly to the customer, are all using the same bottom line thinking; the need to sit at the customer, end user, or on site, where the reality is.
 And sometimes not a single intermediary is possible, since understanding is key and information not enough.
 For example, our young engineer did in fact not join the first travel to site, and only got reports from management, so he could just not grasp the situation, and really thought that it was just to change the regulator setting.
 Not until he frequently travelled to site himself, to deeply analyse the data and the corresponding train set behaviour, he slowly realised, got knowledge, understood and finally accepted, that the current solution would never do the work, and adaptive algorithms were born.
 But, management was reluctant to do too many changes, since they looked to much on the money spent, there KPIs and not the reality**.

-In the picture we have three loop backs of different kind, which all of them fills its purpose, when dealing with complexity:
+In the picture above we have three loop backs of different kind, which all of them fills its purpose, when dealing with complexity: